Algeria opens first corruption trial for ex-PMs, tycoons

 He was charged with favouring certain manufacturers in the automotive sector -- even if they did not fulfil brief specifications -- to the detriment of competitors.
 "There is no misappropriation (of public funds) and the choice... was based on the market.
 These manufacturers were already present and we wanted to keep them", the former prime minister said in his defence.

 Ahmed Mazouz, president of the eponymous group that assembles and distributes Chinese-brand vehicles in Algeria, and Hassane Arbaoui, head of Global Group which runs an Algerian factory for South Korean company Kia, are also defendants.
-(AFP) SCY SCY
+The trial is set to continue on Thursday.
+(AFP) RHL

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)